 Understanding Permits

 Permits are important for a lot of reasons.
-The fees paid fund maintenance projects and educational programs that increase accessibility to natural destinations (like signage, parking lots, trash services, rest rooms and trail maintenance) and promote the preservation of natural spaces.
+The fees paid fund maintenance projects and educational programs that increase accessibility to natural destinations (like signage, parking lots, trash services, restrooms and trail maintenance) and promote the preservation of natural spaces.
 Permits also help land managers track usage and protect sensitive areas from overuse.
 Along with some permits, educational training is available.

 What is Algae Bloom?

-While this condition can impact any body of water, our most vulnerable and popular water destinations to watch include Fern Ridge Reservoir, Dexter Reservoir, Dorena Reservoir, Fall Creek Reservoir, Hills Creek Reservoir, Cougar Reservoir, Cottage Cover Reservoir, Siltcoos Lake, Golden Garden Ponds, Walterville Pond and Odell Lake.
+While this condition can impact any body of water, our most vulnerable and popular water destinations to watch include Fern Ridge Reservoir, Dexter Reservoir, Dorena Reservoir, Fall Creek Reservoir, Hills Creek Reservoir, Cougar Reservoir, Cottage Grove Reservoir, Siltcoos Lake, Golden Garden Ponds, Walterville Pond and Odell Lake.
 Check with the Oregon Health Authority for current advisories.

 Manners & Mindfulness